๐Ÿงช The Epoch Lab

 Part 3 ยท The arena

-Six candidate formulas enter
+Ten candidate formulas enter

-Results โ€” all candidates, unedited
+Results โ€” all candidates, unedited, sorted by grid median

 Part 4 ยท The upgrade candidate

-ETH price ยท Revenue Tide calls
+ETH price ยท Activity Tide calls

 Log scale, epoch bands behind.
 Same chart as the main page, upgraded engine.